brandonohara/interview-frontend/README.md

 Use axios to make a GET request to each workspace's `/api/v1/workspace` endpoint.
 An example for staging would be `https://staging.trak.io/api/v1/workspace`

+Please note that unhealthy.trak.io should fail as it doesn't exist. dev and staging also have CORS disabled for this example.

 ## Project Setup

 ```sh